NathanTo-Portifolio/cyberdefenders-case-studies/PoisonedCredentials/README.md

 \#CyberDefenders \#CyberSecurity \#BlueYard \#BlueTeam \#InfoSec \#SOC \#SOCAnalyst \#DFIR \#CCD \#CyberDefender

 ## Executive Summary
-This investigation dives into an incident involving poisoned credentials where attackers exploit vulnerabilities in LLMNR and NBT-NS protocols.
-I used Wireshark to identify poisoned queries, trace the attackers IP address and compromise by checking SMB authentication attempts.
+This investigation examines an incident involving poisoned credentials, where an attacker exploited vulnerabilities in the LLMNR and NBT-NS protocols to impersonate a legitimate host and capture authentication attempts.
+Using Wireshark, malicious LLMNR traffic was analysed to identify the rogue system responsible for responding to name resolution requests.
+Further analysis identified the compromised host and user account that communicated with the attacker.
+The investigation reconstructs the attack and highlights how insecure name resolution protocols can be abused to obtain user credentials.

 ## Incident Overview